 “I truly feel deep in my heart that St. Jude will be the place that someday says childhood cancer is beatable, and that they are the place that will cure childhood cancer,” Patrick said.
 “I believe that wholeheartedly after walking through there, hearing the stories, and seeing that there is hope.”

-Treatments invented at St. Jude have helped push the overall childhood cancer survival rate from 20 percent to more than 80 percent since it opened more than 50 years ago.
-St. Jude is working to drive the overall survival rate for childhood cancer to 90 percent, and won’t stop until no child dies from cancer.
+Treatments invented at St. Jude have helped push the overall childhood cancer survival rate from 20% to more than 80% since it opened more than 50 years ago.
+St. Jude is working to drive the overall survival rate for childhood cancer to 90%, and won’t stop until no child dies from cancer.